maggiey22/bonapp/README.md

 - Deploying to Heroku (after I try to minimize API calls.
 It adds up fast 😪)
 - /c/ type YouTube channel URLs do not work - not supported in YouTube API and I couldn't make the workaround work.
+- YouTube embedded videos are very slow to load - can be fixed by using [lite-youtube-embed](https://github.com/paulirish/lite-youtube-embed)

 ## Try it